severalnines/puppet/clustercontrol/README.md

 }
 ```

-Once deployment is complete, open the ClusterControl web UI at https://[ClusterControl IP address]/clustercontrol and login with specified email address with default password 'admin'.
+Once deployment is complete, open the ClusterControl web UI at https://[ClusterControl IP address]/clustercontrol and login with specified email address and default password 'admin'.

 ##Usage